Chapter 3- Odd Dynamics

 "Jeez, calm down bratty," Maxxi chuckles.
 I crack a smile and push her again, groaning when she returns it.
 "Ow, you push too hard, ya know."

 "So do you."

 "I know," Maxxi giggles.
 "Since you're ducking from your moms why don't you come on over," she says without waiting for an answer and walking off.
 The thought of not following her didn't even enter my mind as I immediately trail behind her.

 Maxxi is my best friend.

 We're around the same age and in the same grade.
 We don't go to the same school, however.
 Maxxi is short, average in weight, and pale as hell.
 She also has fire-red curly hair, which she dyes, and tattoos.
 She has a very sweet personality, but loves expressing herself through her appearance.
 She has no piercings, but terribly wants some, and has a total love for the cute small things.
 I always thought she was a fucking rock star.
 Her confidence level is on high and even though she's nice she has a "take me as I am" personality.
 I was always envious of her and her friends because I could never just be that way.
 To just be you without giving a fuck what other people thought, I just couldn't do that.

 When I first moved here I met Maxxi when I began going to my new middle school.
-I didn't realize that we lived right next door to one another until a little later.
+I didn't realize that we lived right next door to one another for a little while.
 Maxxi was probably the only person I could ever be myself with.
 When we were together, in school, our friendship went through a lot of things.
 I was struggling with being new and wanting to be popular.
 It was nice to make friends with Maxxi.
 I thought she was the coolest girl I could ever meet.
 We liked all the same things and it was the perfect combination.